 The practical knowledge “check ride” can take up to two days, especially if the weather isn’t cooperating, but it typically spans at least half a day.
 The FAA inspector will ask the CFI applicant to demonstrate command of the aircraft, present a sample ground school lesson, and then sits in the left seat of the aircraft as a “student.”
 This is the main difference between a CFI check ride and any other practical exam: The applicant must exhibit instructional knowledge, not merely knowledge.
 The principle under question needs to be understood and taught, not just performed to commercial standards.

 Becoming a successful flight instructor isn’t simply a matter of fulfilling the FAA requirements and presenting the required documents.
 Good flight instructors are dedicated individuals who understand the enormity of their task and who respect the safety and professional protocols that come with training future pilots.
 They must also comply with the FAA regulations which govern them; for example, instructors may not train pilots for more than eight hours in a 24 hour period.
 There’s a reason why significant aspects of the training to become a flight instructor concern not just learning safety standards, but how to teach others the ins and outs of commanding a cockpit and making responsible decisions.

 Flight instructors understand that they may need to adjust their teaching style to best meet the needs of their students.
 They do their best to understand the student’s limitations and strengths, and never act with condescension or disrespect to either fellow pilots or future aviators.
 A flight instructor has the responsibility to represent the best of the aviation world to must act as a role model both in and out of an airport environment.
 Acting ethically as well as reliably enables a flight instructor to speak with authority and work as a positive influence on those around him or her.

-One response to “What Is The Path To Becoming A Flight Instructor?”
+1 thought on “What Is The Path To Becoming A Flight Instructor?”